Bockenstette/CS_SeniorDesign/README.md

 ## Self Assessments
 ## Professional Biographies
 ## Budget
-* Satement that there have not been any.
+We have not spent any money and do not plan to at this time.
 ## Appendix
 * Include appropriate references, citations, links to code repositories, and meeting notes.
 * There should be evidence justifying 45 hours of effort for each team member.